 A new Illinois law was signed yesterday:

-The new law is modeled after the federal racketeering law known as RICO, which was originally designed to target mobsters but in recent years has been used repeatedly by the U.S. attorney's office in Chicago to target the top leadership of street gangs.
+has been used repeatedly by the U.S. attorney's office in Chicago to target the top leadership of street gangs.

 Now the state version will allow county prosecutors to take similar action against a street gang as a whole, instead of individual members...
 Different crimes can be grouped into one criminal proceeding, allowing prosecutors to paint a more complete picture of a gang's criminal activity for judges and juries.

-Gang members who are convicted of criminal conspiracy under the law could face more than 30 years in prison.
-Fines could top $250,000.
-The government also would be able to seize gang assets such as drug proceeds, real estate and other holdings. - Tribune
+government also would be able to seize gang assets such as drug proceeds, real estate and other holdings. - Tribune

 Hmm.
 Not sure how I feel about this yet...
 I think I can see pros and cons coming out of this.
 The seizing real estate thing is what worries me the most... could they just label any household with weed in it 'connected to gang activity' and take the home?
 It'll be interesting to see how this actually plays out in practice.